Learning Support Assistant – SEN (Trauma-Informed Practice)

 Key Responsibilities

-Use trauma-informed practices to support emotional regulation and reduce anxiety or distress.
+• Use trauma-informed approaches to support emotional regulation and reduce distress

-Adapt learning resources and strategies to support individual needs.
+• Adapt learning resources and approaches to suit individual needs

-Work collaboratively with teachers, the SENCO, and therapists to deliver personalised support plans.
+• Work closely with teachers, the SENCO and therapists on personalised support plans

-Promote resilience, wellbeing, and self-esteem through patience, structure, and encouragement.
+• Promote wellbeing, resilience and self-esteem through structure and encouragement

 What We’re Looking For

-GCSE Maths and English Language (Grade 4/C or equivalent) essential.
+• GCSE Maths and English Language (Grade 4/C or equivalent)

-Experience or understanding of working with children with SEMH, Autism, or trauma backgrounds.
+• Experience supporting children with SEMH, Autism or trauma backgrounds

-A calm, empathetic, and proactive approach to supporting challenging behaviour.
+• A calm, empathetic and proactive approach to challenging behaviour

-Must be able to commute to Bury St Edmunds, Suffolk.
+• Ability to commute to Bury St Edmunds, Suffolk

-Access to over 20 free CPD courses, including trauma-informed practice and behaviour management.
+• Over 20 free CPD courses, including trauma-informed practice

 About Our Partner School

-Our partner SEN school near Bury St Edmunds, Suffolk supports children with complex needs, including SEMH and Autism.
-The school offers a nurturing, trauma-informed environment with small class sizes, a strong multi-disciplinary team, and a commitment to helping every child grow emotionally, socially, and academically.
-Staff work collaboratively to ensure each pupil feels safe, understood, and empowered to achieve their potential.
+Our partner SEN school near Bury St Edmunds supports children with complex needs, including SEMH and Autism.
+With small class sizes and a strong multi-disciplinary team, the school provides a safe, nurturing and trauma-informed environment where pupils can grow socially, emotionally and academically.

 Safeguarding and Equal Opportunities

 Inspire EHC and our partner school are committed to safeguarding and promoting the welfare of children and young people.
 All applicants must have or be willing to obtain an enhanced DBS and provide two professional references.
-We are an Equal Opportunities Employer and welcome applicants from all backgrounds.
+We welcome applicants from all backgrounds.
 Visa sponsorship is not available for this role.

 Next Steps

 If you are ready to make a meaningful difference and bring a trauma-informed, compassionate approach to supporting young people, apply today to become a Learning Support Assistant in Bury St Edmunds, Suffolk.
-Help create a safe, engaging environment where every child can rebuild confidence, achieve their goals, and thrive.
+Help create a safe, engaging and encouraging environment where every child can thrive.

 More jobs from this recruiter